West-Lane-Translator/wlt_content/content/pages/HDTV/Channels.md

-Title: HDTV Channels and Sub-channels
+Title: HDTV Channels and Subchannels

 The five HD television stations rebroadcast on WLT translators originate their signals from Eugene.
 In order to retransmit these